sammy-techzard/instanews/readme.md

 ---
 # Setting up web servers
-The following steps can be repeated to all webservers that you will need for the application.
-For our case, they are two, so we do it twice in each server.
+The following steps can be repeated for all web servers required for the application.
+In our case, there are two, so we perform these steps twice, once for each server.

 ## Step 1: Install Dependencies

 1. **Install Python and its dependencies**